BarkleyREI/brei-pattern-scaffold/docs/02-glossary.md

 ## Collection

 A logical group of patterns.
-Example: Atoms, Molecules, Organisms.
+Example: Atoms, Molecules, Organisms, Patterns, Components.

 ## Atomic Design

 A design system that breaks down interfaces into smaller and smaller logical pieces.

 ## Atom

 The smallest type of pattern.
 Can't be logically reduced beyond this point.
 It is typically comprised of a single tag.
 Also can include abstract items such as color palettes, fonts, icons.

 Example: Button, Image, Link, Copy, Form Field.

 ## Molecule

 A pattern made from one or more atoms.
 Can be reused individually as components or grouped together into organisms to form more complicated components or page fixtures.

 Example: Accordion Item, Carousel Slide, Image with Caption, Complex Form Field.

 ## Organism

 A pattern made from one or more molecules.
 Typically complex enough to stand on their own and be distinguished on a page or template.

  Example: Header, Footer, Form, Accordion, Carousel.